Who is coming back to school

 Regular handwashing will take place throughout the day.
 All children must not bring any bag to school with them.
 They may bring a water bottle and their lunch box and we encourage parents to sanitise these each night.
 There will be reading books going home during this time and we will be encouraging children to access bug club each night online to read.
 Each week books will be sanitised and isolated for 7 days prior to being used in future.

 Pupils will be encouraged to abide by the social distancing measures.
 However, the Dfe and schools realise that this may not be possible for all pupils and at all times.
-In Early Years, small bubbles will continue to access the provision to suit the emotional and wellbeing needs of our youngest children.
+In Early Years and Year 1, small bubbles will continue to access the provision to suit the emotional and wellbeing needs of our youngest children.
 We will follow the DfE guideline to ensure that children are safe at all time.

 Guidance on symptoms

-Children will be in small ‘bubbles’ all day of around 13 children and 2 adults.
-In the Early Years, bubbles will be a maximum of 8 children.
+Children will be in ‘bubbles’ all day.
 If any child or adult in that bubble develop symptoms, school must be informed on the first day of any symptom.
 The child or adult will then be sent for testing.
-If the test is confirmed as positive, all children (including siblings) and adults in that group will self-isolate for 7 days.
+If the test is confirmed as positive, all children (including siblings) and adults in that group will self-isolate.
 If the test is confirmed as negative, then the child will be able to return to school.
-The school will contact public health during this time.
+If there is a conformed case the school will contact public health during this time.
 If your child displays symptoms during the school hours, they will be taken to an isolated room with any siblings whilst they await collection.
 After collection, this room will be deep cleaned.

-Children will wear their own clothes to school each day.
+Children will now wear their school uniform each day and their sports kit on the allocated PE day.
 We encourage parents to wash clothes at the end of each day or different clothes worn.
-School uniform is not required during this difficult time.
 If children arrive wearing PPE, this will be placed in a sealed bag on arrival into school to prevent cross-contamination from outside of this school building.